 Emma Prusch Farm Park is located at 647 South King Road, San Jose, near the intersections of Highways 101 and 280/680.
-Master Gardeners are involved with many projects at the park including a High Density Orchard, Rare Fruit Orchard, Heritage Orchard, California Native Color Wheel and Children’s Tunnel Garden.
+Master Gardeners are involved with many projects at the park including a High Density Orchard, Rare Fruit Orchard, Heritage Orchard, and California Native Color Wheel.
 Santa Clara County 4H volunteers keep farm animals in the large wooden barn located within the Park.
 In 1994, the Master Composter volunteers established a composting demonstration area which has become an important part of the educational needs of the community.
 Free composting classes are held at the Park: for more information visit ReduceWaste website.

 High Density Fruit Orchard